bookofproofs/bookofproofs.github.io/_sources/history/17th-century/jones.md

 * Jones made a copy of the original Latin, giving it the title Artis analyticae specimina sive geometria analytic Ⓣ(The analytical art of models or analytic geometry) and it was this version which was eventually published.
 * In 1731 Jones published Discourses of the Natural Philosophy of the Elements.
 * We left our description of the events in Jones' life after he was unsuccessful in obtaining the mastership of Christ's Hospital Mathematical School.
-* Jones was long associated with the Parker family and lived for long spells at their castle at Shirburn.
 * His two former pupils were by this time men of great influence and were able to obtain various positions for Jones which provided him with an income without requiring any real work.
-* Jones' first wife died and he remarried several years later to Mary Nix on 17 April 1731.
 * She was 25 years old and Jones was 56 at the time of their marriage.
-* They had three children, two of whom survived to adulthood: Mary born in 1736 and William born 10 years later.
 * On his death Jones left a large collection of manuscripts and correspondence which it appears he had intended to publish as a major piece of work.
 * Among Jones's manuscripts was another projected mathematical book, which his son, Sir William, had intended, but failed, to publish.